ancientpathsio/ancientpaths/docs/guidebook.md

 2. Wait patiently in _hopeful expectation_ of God’s response.
 He may direct you to Scripture, another brother, or answer it in peculiar ways (leave that up to Him).
 The key is to surrender the outcome.
 3. Lastly, return to your journal entries in later seasons, to reflect on the goodness of God for helping you heal from broken thought patterns and addictions that destroy your soul.

-:::tip
+:::note Remember

-**Remember**: We’re all in sanctification process to the day we pass from death to life.
-Just make sure you _“press on toward the goal for the prize of the upward call of God in Christ Jesus.”_ (Philippians 3:14)
+We’re all in sanctification process to the day we pass from death to life.
+Just make sure you **_“press on toward the goal for the prize of the upward call of God in Christ Jesus.”_ (Philippians 3:14)**

 :::